jhasanjay/adx-kafkaConnect-hol/hdi-standalone-nonesp/README.md

 [Module 18.
 Visualize with ADX dashboard](Module-18.md) <br>

 ### Got feedback?
-Connect with me (Anagha Khanolkar, Microsoft) on LinkedIn and message me.
+I work in the Azure Data Explorer product team and appreciate feedback.
+If you have ideas on how we can improve this lab, and what else we can add to the lab series, connect with me (Anagha Khanolkar, Microsoft) on LinkedIn and message me.